Tougher mathematical puzzles for better solvers

 Hotel (contributed by Pete Wiedman)

 The Fort del Mar Hotel reserves all its 101 rooms for travelers and each guest is assigned a room in advance.
 The first guest arrives but has forgotten his room number.
 The hotel clerk, who does not have access to the reservations book, randomly puts him in one of the rooms.
-As the rest of the guests arrive they are given their reserved room if available or if already taken, are given a random empty room.
+As the rest of the guests arrive they are given their reserved room if it is available.
+If it is already taken, then they are given a random empty room.
 What is the chance that the 101st guest gets her reserved room?

 Chests

 You are in a room with 2N Plaminians and C locked chests.
 One of the chests contains a treasure.
 Half of the Plaminians are consecrated, and know which chest contains the treasure.
 The other Plaminians do not know which chest has the treasure.
-All of the Plaminians know which ones are consecrated, but you do not know which Plaminians are consecrated, or which chest has the treasure.
+All of the Plaminians know which ones are consecrated.
+You do not know which Plaminians are consecrated, or which chest has the treasure.

 The Plaminians have agreed that you may ask each one a yes/no question, and they will answer truthfully if they know the answer, and randomly if they do not know.
 What sequence of questions will give you the greatest chance of locating the chest with the treasure?
 For what values of N and C is success guaranteed?